-Expected Outcome: This topic aims at supporting activities that are enabling or contributing to one or several expected impacts of destination “Living and working in a health-promoting environment”.
-To that end, proposals under this topic should aim to deliver results that are directed, tailored and contributing to most of the following expected outcomes:

-The healthcare sector is supported with new technological and framework developments for greening, decarbonizing and adapting to climate change.
+The healthcare sector is supported with new technological developments and frameworks for greening, decarbonizing and adapting to climate change.

-Governments, public health authorities, healthcare providers and practitioners, and civil society have access to the best available evidence on the health co-benefits and cost-benefits of climate adaptation and mitigation actions and interventions
+Governments, public health authorities, healthcare providers and practitioners, and civil society have access to the best available evidence on the health costs and benefits (including co-benefits) of climate adaptation and mitigation actions and interventions.

-Policy makers and public authorities develop environment, climate change and health policies and interventions based on robust frameworks and innovative solutions and technologies.
+Policy makers and public authorities develop environment, climate change and health policies and interventions based on robust frameworks and incorporating innovative solutions and technologies.

 Governments and public health authorities are supported in their adoption of robust frameworks and interventions to tackle societal challenges linked to the health impacts of climatic and environmental factors.

-Scope: The health sector accounts for nearly 5% of global CO2 emissions and generates significant demands for energy and materials, as well as dangerous polluting streams.
-Proactive efforts to reduce the health sector's carbon footprint/emissions can help mitigate climate change, potentially saving millions of lives and improving public health.
-However, specific mechanisms for emissions reduction in the health sector remain less defined compared to other sectors
+Scope: The health sector accounts for nearly 5% of global GHG emissions and generates significant demands for energy and materials, as well as dangerous polluting streams.
+Proactive mitigation efforts in the health sector can significantly reduce GHG emissions and pollution, saving many lives.
+However, specific mechanisms for emission reductions in the health sector remain less defined compared to those in other sectors.

-At the same time, the climate crisis subjects healthcare systems to an unprecedented amount of additional pressures (e.g. on infrastructure, workforce, increased system burden) to respond to increasing healthcare needs.
-To reduce pressure in healthcare systems and generally improve population’s health, it is crucial to design interventions that prevent health impacts from climate change, increase resilience and preparedness of individuals and communities and foster the adoption of health protecting behaviours.
+At the same time, the climate crisis subjects healthcare systems to unprecedented pressures (e.g. on infrastructure, workforce, overall systems) while simultaneously having to respond to increasing healthcare needs.
+To reduce pressure in healthcare systems and generally improve public health, it is crucial to design interventions that prevent the health impacts of climate change and related environmental degradation, increase resilience and preparedness of individuals and communities and foster the adoption of health-protective behaviours.

-Research activities under this topic should generate evidence on the opportunities and co-benefits of mitigation in the health sector as well as foster the development of low carbon medical technologies and digital solutions.
+Research activities under this topic should generate evidence on the opportunities and health co-benefits of mitigation in the health sector as well as foster the development of low-carbon medical technologies and digital solutions for the sector.
 Proposals should also support the design of effective, scalable and transferable interventions and frameworks that can be applied across a wide range of healthcare settings and/or in population, community and societal contexts.
 Proposals can consider both living and working environments.

 More specifically research actions under this topic should include several of the following activities:

-Develop and/or pilot effective and impactful interventions to address the impact of climate change in healthcare systems and/or across populations, sectors and regions,.
-Consider when relevant the involvement of local communities and/or end users in the development of these interventions.
+Develop and/or pilot effective and impactful interventions to address the impact of climate change in healthcare systems and/or across populations, sectors and regions.
+Consider where relevant the involvement of local communities and/or end users in the development of these interventions.

-Propose best practice strategies to enhance the climate resilience of healthcare infrastructure, healthcare professionals, and relevant supply chains and logistics.

-Identify and develop knowledge on the health co-benefits of climate change mitigation, and propose frameworks to measure the magnitude of different co-benefits that can be achieved.

-Develop methodologies and analysis tools to assess the effectiveness and cost-benefit of alternative health-related climate change adaptation strategies.
+Develop methodologies and analytical tools to assess the effectiveness and cost-benefit of health-related climate change adaptation strategies.

-Generate evidence on the health co-benefits of climate change mitigation, and propose frameworks to quantify the magnitude of different co-benefits that can be achieved.
+Generate evidence on the health co-benefits of climate change mitigation and propose frameworks to quantify the magnitude of their positive impacts.

 Develop harmonised frameworks, assessment metrics and reporting methods to evaluate alternative mitigation strategies and interventions, as well as harmonised methodologies to assess the cost-benefit of different mitigation measures.